The URL Params WordPress Plugin allows you to access URL parameters in the Query String of the URL.

 Installation: To install the plugin, download the zip file and upload via the plugin interface of your WordPress site.

 I’m always open to suggestions and ideas on how to improve this plugin.
-Please make suggestions by commenting below.
+Please ask questions or make suggestions in our support forum on WordPress.org.